The Source Chain: A Personal Data Journal

 - The creation or deletion of links between data

-A record on your source chain cannot be modified once it’s been committed.
-This is important, because your source chain is a record of all the things you’ve done in the app, and your peers may need to check this record in order to validate that you’re playing by the rules.
+A record on a source chain cannot be modified once it’s been committed.
+This is called append-only, and it’s important for system integrity.
+The source chain is the history of all the things the participant has done in the app, and her peers may need to check this history in order to assure themselves that it’s safe to interact with her.

 If the integrity of your data is so important, what might happen if a third party tried to mess with it en route to your true love or business partner?
 The answer is, not much.
 Let’s take a look at why.

-- When a function in the DNA wants to record a user action, it creates a record containing the details of that action.
+- When a function in the DNA wants to store a user action, it creates a record containing the details of that action and a reference to the previous record.

 - Then the conductor calls the DNA’s validation function for that record.
 If it fails validation, it returns an error to the client.

-- If validation is successful, the conductor signs the record with the user’s private key and writes it onto the end of their source chain.
+- If validation is successful, the conductor cryptographically signs the record with the agent’s private key and writes it onto the end of their source chain.

 Like a real-life signature, this cryptographic signature proves that it was you who created the record.
 It’s based on cryptographic math, so it’s verifiable and impossible to forge.
 It’s also only valid for the contents of that record — if a third party modifies even a single character of the signed data, the signature no longer matches.
 It’s like a fingerprint for the data, combined with the author’s own royal seal.